WasmEdge/WasmEdge/docs/book/en/src/contribute/installer.md

 * Full Option: `--dist ubuntu20.04` or `--dist manylinux2014`
 * Note - the `ubuntu20.04` and `manylinux2014` values are case insensitive and only these two are currently supported.
+* Note - Specifying `--dist` value for `Darwin` has no effect.
+* Note - For `Linux` platform if the distribution matches exactly as `Ubuntu 20.04` which is checked using `lsb_release` and python's `platform.dist()` functionality then it is set to `ubuntu20.04` if not specified, else it is used without questioning.
+However different release packages for WasmEdge are available only after `0.11.1` release below which there is no effect of specifying this option.

 ### Platform and OS
 * Full Option: `--platform PLATFORM` or `--os OS`